Scientific research has shown that meditation has many benefits for your well-being, including:

 The Many Benefits of Meditation

-Helping to relieve and reduce pain, lowering your blood pressure, increasing your immunity and greater life experience!
+Helping to relieve and reduce pain, lowering your blood pressure, increasing your immunity, and improving your life experience!
 What’s more, regular practice over time can literally change the structure of our brains so that we are able to experience more positive emotion.
-That’s not all; there is evidence that meditation can also help improve your ability to focus, your level of alertness, your memory, your academic performance, and creativity.
+That’s not all; there is evidence that meditation can also help improve your ability to focus, your level of alertness, your memory, your academic performance, and your creativity.

 Practicing meditation has been shown to help us get in touch with our feelings, and over time, it can increase how happy and optimistic we feel as well as our sense of spirituality.
 It can help us accept who we are and increase our sense of fulfillment.
 It can also help us build empathy and compassion and so help improve our relationships with other people.